mohith789p/Java/Week 02/Syllabus.md

-Exercise - 2
+# Exercise - 2

+### a) Binary Search
-a) Write a JAVA program to search for an element in a given list of elements using binary search mechanism.
+Write a Java program to search for an element in a given list of elements using the binary search mechanism.

+### b) Bubble Sort
-b) Write a JAVA program to sort for an element in a given list of elements using bubble sort.
+Write a Java program to sort a given list of elements using the bubble sort algorithm.

+### c) String Buffer Manipulation
-c) Write a JAVA program using String Buffer to delete, remove character.
+Write a Java program using `StringBuffer` to:
+- Delete a character
+- Remove a character